rubyworks/yes/README.md

 ## HOW IT WORKS

-The design of YeS is as simple as it is powerful.
-A YeS schema is composed of YPath selectors mapped to document specifications.
-A YeS document can be either a mapping or a sequence of such specifications.
+The design of YES is as simple as it is powerful.
+A YES schema is composed of YPath selectors mapped to document constraints.
+A YES document can be either a mapping or a sequence of such constraints.
 YPath is a syntax for selecting *nodes* from a YAML document.

-When validating a YAML document against a YeS schema a "lint" program simply collects all matching nodes with their applicable constraints into a collection of *unit-validations*.
+When validating a YAML document against a YES schema a "lint" program simply collects all matching nodes with their applicable constraints into a collection of *unit-validations*.
 Then this collection is filtered of all *passing* validations.
 All that is left are the failures.
 If the filtered list is empty the document is completely valid.
 If not empty, the lint program can provide a detailed *editorial* list of the failures.

-Specification are generally constraints which limit possible entires in the document.
-But they also can be specifiers which instruct parsers how to interpret a document based on it's structure (as opposed to document tags).
+In general, contraints limit the possible nodes in a document.
+Some contraints are *specifiers* which instruct parsers how to interpret a document based on it's structure (as opposed to document tags).

+## Note About miniKanren

+Although YES was conceived of and partially implemented before we ever heard of [miniKanren](http://minikanren.org/), it later become apparent that YES is essentially a DSL variant on miniKanren for the specific purpose of creating schema for YAML documents.
+This presents a rather fruitful possibility that core logic of miniKanren implementations, already in the wild, could be used as a basis for creating YES implementations.

+## Examples

 Lets take an example schema:

     people/*/name:
+      implicit: !name
       regexp: '[^/n]'

-This simple schema selects all nodes under a `people` sequence of mappings with a name key, the value of which cannot contain newlines.
+This simple schema selects all nodes under a `people` sequence of mappings with a `name` key, the value of which cannot contain newlines due to the `regex` constraint, and should be parsed with implcit tag of `!name`, as specified by the `implicit` constraint.

-In other words, this would satisfy the schema:
+The following document would satisfy the schema:

     people:
       - name: Charlie Adams